Gratitude

 Heraldo Garcia for his generous help and his continuing support.
 We could not have accomplished all that we have without him.

-Other Active Community Members Deceased Mr. Miguel Guevara, Julio Lopez, Silvario Canto, Ruben Lopez, Hubencio Canto, Leopaldo Mai, Rodolfo Canto, Timotea Mesh, Cely and Selma Tzib, Victor Alvarado, Carlos Cisneros (teacher), Abdon Tzib is the financial Tecnition for I.S., Jose Suarez (financial technician for Itzamna Society), Raul Coc, Yoni Carrillo and many more.
+Other Active Community Members: Julio Lopez, Silverio Canto, Ruben Lopez, Juvencio Canto, Leopoldo Mai, Rodolfo Canto, Timotea Mesh, Cely and Selma Tzib, Victor Alvarado, Carlos Cisneros (teacher), Abdon Tzib (volunteer office assistant), Sonia Rosales (Financial and Technical assistant for Itzamna Society), Raul Coc, Aurelio Garcia, Keni Garcia, Luciano Santos, Mr. Nick Huang and many more who contribute their time and effort for the protection of our jewel.

 Former Minister of Agriculture for Belize Daniel Silva for his guidance and support throughout our struggle.